 - the development of client service and service standard manuals to address the customer focused or client-centric perspective.
 This model for customer focused training was utilised in the Jamaica judiciary resulting in improved results.

-The client service manual covers areas such good client service in a court environment while the service standards manual includes topics as organisation standards for court administration; document processing; performance measurement; court reporting; Magistrate’s Courts and child maintenance.
+The client service manual covers areas such as good client service in a court environment while the service standards manual includes topics as organisation standards for court administration; document processing; performance measurement; court reporting; Magistrate’s Courts and child maintenance.